Mathematics Education MS

 The MS in Mathematics degree is intended for middle-level and secondary school teachers of mathematics and focuses on providing greater subject depth and advanced instructional methodologies.

-Students are offered a curriculum which is appropriate to both their individual needs and their needs relating to classroom instruction.
+Students are offered a curriculum that is appropriate to both their individual needs and their needs relating to classroom instruction.

 Curriculum